johnalison/obsidian-notes/Journal/27 August 2024 Tuesday.md

 	- Testing on **cmslpc306**
 - Got draft working (problem was jet_flavor as string)
 	- Trying with unsigned 8-bit encoding... also fails
-- Pushing first draft of
+- Pushing first draft of make dataset script
 - To Do
 	- Add random number seed input
 	- Add random number seed to output file name